 - the trust we have in him.

-Small victories after small victories, the building of this trust will allow our companion to overcome his fears, to take initiatives and to take on new challenges.
-Being successful in these challenges will once again help to build confidence in himself.
+Building up this confidence from small victories to small victories will allow our companion to overcome his fears, to take initiatives and to challenge himself.
+Succeeding in these challenges will again contribute to building the confidence he has in himself.